RESEARCH STARTER

 Overview

 In the late 1940s, college student and artist Kenneth Snelson began experimenting with architectural designs using solid bars arranged in an x-shape held together by tensioned strings.
 One of his professors was architect R. Buckminster Fuller, who incorporated Snelson’s concept into his own work.
 In 1961, Fuller coined the term tensegrity to describe a structure that incorporates freestanding compression elements inside a network of continuous tension elements.
 Fuller was best known for designing geodesic domes, which are round, lattice-work structures that use some of the principles of tensegrity.
-Although Fuller did not design it, one of the most famous examples of a geodesic dome is Spaceship Earth at Walt Disney World’s Epcot theme park in Florida.
+Although Fuller did not design it, one of the most famous examples of a geodesic sphere is Spaceship Earth at Walt Disney World’s EPCOT theme park in Florida.

 The principles of tensegrity can also be applied to the physical structures of some biological organisms.
 In human beings and other creatures with an internal skeleton, most of the skeletal bones are not attached directly to one another but are held together by connective tissues such as ligaments and cartilage.
 The solid bones of the skeleton are further held in place by the muscles and skin that surround them.
 In this analogy, the bones act as compression spacers while the ligaments, muscles, and skin act as tension elements that keep the physical structure intact.